Belonging

 caSa: cultural awareness & Solidarity alliance

-The student leaders of the High School Affinity & Alliance Groups meet with the Director of DEIB every two weeks to remain informed on DEIB work at Oakwood, learn about topics of importance to Oakwood’s DEIB journey, plan events and programs, affirm identity, and cultivate solidarity toward social justice.
+The student leaders of the High School Affinity & Alliance Groups meet with the Assistant Head of School for Community Engagement and Belonging every two weeks to remain informed on anti-bias, belonging, community engagement, and institutional equity work at Oakwood, learn about topics of importance to Oakwood’s belonging and community engagement journey, plan events and programs, affirm identity, and cultivate solidarity across differences and build justice-minded solutions to issues.

 Alliance Groups bring together people who have common commitments to an identifier group and are for individuals who identify as members of the group and/or as people who support and stand in solidarity with that group.
 This category includes groups such as: